-The school will make a report to your parents about your progress four times each year in the form of a Report Card.
-The grades and marks used on your report card are listed below and the percent listed will be used as a guideline for assigning grades.
+The school will make a report to parents about progress a minimum of four times each year in the form of a Report Card.
+In addition, midterms are sent out during each quarter.
+The grades and marks used on report cards are listed below and the percent listed will be used as a guideline for assigning grades.
+This grading scale has been amended for the 05-06 school year with recommendations and support from the Middle School teaching staff.